16 Aug How to Manage a Chinch Bug Infestation

 It is important to note that a chinch bug infestation is often confused with a water drought issue.
 As mentioned above, the chinch bugs inject a poison that stops all water movement within the grass blades.
 If the grass does not green up after watering it, or if you have been watering your grass on a habitual basis, you can determine you do not have a drought issue.
 A drought issue would more than likely cause consistent damage across your lawn whereas a chinch bug infestation portrays various patches of damage to your lawn.
 Early signs of chinch bug infestation shows yellowing grass as the grass begins to die.
 Once it is dead, it will turn brown.

 Images left to right: patchy chinch bug damage contrasting appearance of drought damage

-There are various actions you can take to solve a chinch bug infestation—some expensive and others, not so much.
+There are various actions you can make for chinch bug control—some expensive and others, not so much.
 These methods include:

 1. Supplemented Watering